 The facet joints are the small joints between the vertebral segments on both sides of the spine.
 Each vertebral segment has two facet joints, one on each side.
 These joints provide stability and control for bending and twisting.
-Pain in the low back with a less specific, vague aching in the legs (one or both) may be caused by injury or osteoarthritis of the facet joints.
+Pain in the neck, headaches, shoulders, or mid-back may be caused by injury or arthritis of the facet joints.